rescriptbr/reform/website/docs/getting-started/getting-started.md

 </Preview>

 But, we can just type and see the values, if you click on the submit button, nothing happens, no error messages, no console.log, etc.
-To make everything works, we still have to do two things: trigger the `form.submit` function and render the validation errors (when we got an error) using then`form.getFieldError` function:
+To make everything work, we still have to do two things: trigger the `form.submit` function and render the validation errors (when we got an error) using the `form.getFieldError` function:

 <CodeBlock metastring="{55-58,44-47,67-70,74-77}" title="SignUpForm.res" className="language-reason"> {SubmitSource}</CodeBlock>

-Now, when we click on the submit button without fill the form (or filling with invalid values), we can see the error message for each field.
+Now, when we click on the submit button without filling the form (or filling with invalid values), we can see the error message for each field.
 Also, if we open the browser console and fill all fields correctly, we can see the result of the form submission on the console.

 <Preview>